Right Arrow

 Scenario: A maintenance worker operates a table saw with the safety guard removed for a quick cut.
 The worker’s finger is amputated.

-Root Causes & Impact: Contact with objects/equipment accounts for 25% of serious injuries.
-Common causes include missing machine guards and improper lockout/tagout procedures.
+Root Causes & Impact: Contact with objects and equipment is a major source of serious injuries.
+Frequent causes include missing machine guards and improper lockout/tagout procedures.
 Amputations, fractures, and lacerations are typical outcomes.

-How video intelligence helps: Video platforms can flag when machine guards are missing or when unauthorized access to equipment zones occurs.
-Reviewing footage ensures procedures are followed, supporting both compliance and training.
+How video AI helps: Video AI platforms can flag when unauthorized access to restricted equipment zones occurs.
+Reviewing footage helps confirm procedures are followed, supporting both compliance and training.

 Scenario: A facilities worker lifts a heavy box without help, resulting in a serious back strain.

-Root Causes & Impact: Overexertion injuries make up 10% of cases.
+Root Causes & Impact: Overexertion injuries are a frequent issue.
 Improper lifting, repetitive motion, and lack of ergonomic equipment are leading factors.
-The impact?
-Lost productivity, high medical costs, and in severe cases, long-term disability.
+The impact includes lost productivity, high medical costs, and in severe cases, long-term disability.

 Scenario: A research assistant skips gloves “just for a second” and suffers a chemical burn.

-Root Causes & Impact: Chemical exposures represent 18% of lab-related injuries.
-Inadequate PPE, poor chemical labeling, and inconsistent lab safety protocols are common.
-These incidents often result in burns, inhalation injuries, or long-term health effects.
-Average treatment cost: $37,498 per case.
+Root Causes & Impact: Chemical exposures are a notable risk in lab environments.
+Inadequate PPE, poor chemical labeling, and inconsistent safety protocols are frequent.
+These incidents often result in burns, inhalation injuries, or long-term health effects and can be costly to treat.

-How video intelligence helps: Video analytics can monitor for PPE compliance and spot dangerous behaviors, triggering quick alerts and supporting targeted retraining.
+How video AI helps: Video AI can monitor for PPE compliance, triggering alerts and supporting targeted retraining.

 Needlestick and Sharps Injuries